-Approved Project are entitled to receive reimbursement of their closure costs in the form of a lump sum in the total amount of EUR 5.000,00, after the approval of the final Joint progress report.
+Approved Project are entitled to receive reimbursement of their closure costs in the form of a lump sum in the total amount of the IPA quote of 5.500,00 as total contribution -Specific calls may establish different rules.

 The closure costs refer to activities as the preparation and submission of the final progress report of the Project.
 This amount aims to compensate the work related to the operation closure after the end date of the operation implementation period.
-No further documentation is necessary; i.e. project beneficiaries do not need to document that the expenditure has been incurred and paid, or that the lump sum corresponds to the reality.
+No further documentation is necessary; i.e.

+project beneficiaries do not need to document that the expenditure has been incurred and paid, or that the lump sum corresponds to the reality.